CHEUNG CHAU

 At the top of Cheung Pak Road before the reservoir follow the path leading back towards the centre of the island past another cemetery and Tin Hau Temple before reaching the Pak Tai Temple, focal point of the Bun Festival.
 From there it’s a short walk along either Tung Wan Beach or the harbour side back to the ferry pier.

-STAYING OVERNIGHT – Accommodation is usually readily available on the island but at weekends the island becomes much busier and can be more difficult to find without booking ahead.
+STAYING OVERNIGHT – Accommodation is usually readily available on the island except at weekends when the island becomes much busier and can be more difficult to find without booking ahead.
 Popular choices are;

-The 3 star WARWICK HOTEL is located on Tung Wan Beach and is popular with both Hong Kong locals and overseas visitors.
+The 3 star WARWICK HOTEL is located on Tung Wan Beach.
 Some rooms are a little outdated but have balconies overlooking the beach;

 http://www.warwickhotel.com.hk/en_index.htm

-PRAYA STREET ACCOMMODATION KIOSKS located by the ferry pier are operated by various property owners and open daily, often until midnight.
+SAN HING PRAYA STREET ACCOMMODATION STANDS located by the ferry pier are operated by various property owners and open daily, often until midnight or later.
 Here you can view pictures of various types of inexpensive apartments or rooms before making your choice.

 USEFUL WEBSITES